sairamya31/User_Management_Dashboard/README.md

 # Project Name

-This project is a full stack application with a React frontend and a JSON-Server backend.
+This project is a full stack application with a React frontend and a JSON-Server backend

 ## Getting Started